 Pipes should not normally make noise; domestic plumbing systems should be almost silent.
 However, a number of minor issues can lead to noisy pipes and noisy plumbing systems.
-You do not necessarily need to contact a plumber if your pipes are noisy; although the noise can be annoying, it probably does not indicate that there is anything seriously wrong.
+You do not necessarily need to contact a plumber if your pipes are noisy.
+Although the noise can be annoying, it probably does not indicate that there is anything seriously wrong.

 Water hammers

 Water hammers, also known as hydraulic shocks, occur when water is suddenly forced to change direction.
-This can cause the pipe to vibrate and make screeching, whining or rattling noises, and can even cause the pipe to collapse.
+This can cause the pipe to vibrate and make screeching, whining, or rattling noises, and it can even cause the pipe to collapse.
 The noises typically occur when large water-consuming appliances are used, such as dishwashers and toilets.

 To combat this issue, plumbers install air chambers at various locations around the home to ensure that water is not forced to change direction when it reaches the wall of a pipe.
 Over time, these chambers can fill with water.